roboll/helmfile/README.md

    --quiet, -q                             Silence output.
 Equivalent to log-level warn --kube-context value                    Set kubectl context.
 Uses current context by default --log-level value                       Set log level, default info --namespace value, -n value             Set namespace.
-Uses the namespace set in the context by default --selector value, -l value              Only run using the releases that match labels.
+Uses the namespace set in the context by default, and is available in templates as {{ .Namespace }}
+   --selector value, -l value              Only run using the releases that match labels.
 Labels can take the form of foo=bar or foo!=bar.
                                            A release must match all labels in a group in order to be used.
 Multiple groups can be specified at once.
                                            --selector tier=frontend,tier!=proxy --selector tier=backend.
 Will match all frontend, non-proxy releases AND all backend releases.